-- 1. Goal-setting: Setting personal goals for one's photography activities. - 2.
-Reflexivity: Reflecting on one's practices by evaluating shots. - 3.
-Technology cognizance: Having a comprehensive and correct mental model of a camera. - 4.
-Technology cluster cognizance: Having a broad understanding of the surrounding technology cluster. - 5.
-Curiosity: Being curious about trying new ways of photography. - 6.
-Spontaneity: Taking photos spontaneously and in ad hoc ways, disregarding prevailing ideas of what cameras are designed for. - 7.
-Appropriation-seeking: Having awareness that a digital camera is an appropriable tool and pursuing use of this capability. - 8.
+- Goal-setting: Setting personal goals for one's photography activities - Reflexivity: Reflecting on one's practices by evaluating shots. - Technology cognizance: Having a comprehensive and correct mental model of a camera. - Technology cluster cognizance: Having a broad understanding of the surrounding technology cluster. - Curiosity: Being curious about trying new ways of photography. - Spontaneity: Taking photos spontaneously and in ad hoc ways, disregarding prevailing ideas of what cameras are designed for. - Appropriation-seeking: Having awareness that a digital camera is an appropriable tool and pursuing use of this capability. - 8.
 Consultancy: Learning new ways of use from others.

-Each of these orientations was represented with 2-5 sub-constructs that described different aspects of that orientation.
-Some sub-constructs received two formulations, focusing on their technical and substance-oriented sides, resulting in altogether 35 statements to be answered on a 5-point Likert scale (see Appendix A).
+Each of these orientations was represented with 2-5 subconstructs that described different aspects of that orientation.
+Some subconstructs received two formulations, focusing on their technical and substance-oriented sides, resulting altogether in 35 statements to be answered on a 5-point Likert scale (see Appendix A1).

-Because respondents in online surveys may quickly lose their interest, we set the target time for completion of the questionnaire to 10-15 minutes, in order to keep it attractive, and did not include existing technology use scales in it (candidate scales are listed in Discussion).
+Because respondents in online surveys may quickly lose interest, we set the target time for completion of the question-naire to 10-15 minutes in order to keep it attractive, and did not include existing technology use scales (candidate scales are listed in the Discussion).
 How the constructs of the model here and the scales in previous literature are interrelated needs to be studied in future research.

-The questionnaire for the personality sample also included the Finnish translation of the 100-item IPIP-NEOAC personality inventory, which is similar to the NEO-PI-R (Costa & McCrae, 1997, Goldberg, Johnson, Eber, Hogan, Ashton, Cloninger, & Gough, 2006; Norman, 1963).
+The questionnaire for the personality sample also included the Finnish translation of the 100-item IPIP-NEOAC personality inventory, which is similar to the NEO-PI-R (Costa & McCrae, 1997, Goldberg et al., 2006; Norman, 1963).